nathanagez/workshops/README.md

 1. ☝️ all developers must commit to the same branch _(i.e. **no branching** / **no PRs**)_
 2. 🤝 each commit must be propagated immediately _(i.e. each commit must be pushed immediately and pulled by others)_ _(cf. [Limbo](#limbo))_
 3. ⏳ all developers must use [autorevert](#autorevert) or [tcr](#tcr)
-4. ✅ ci workflow should never break
+4. ✅ ci workflow should never break _(except missing visual regression snapshots)_
 5. 🤖 manual testing is forbidden _(i.e. **starting the app is not allowed, but TDD is highly encouraged 😉**)_
 6. 🗑️ in case of conflict, the first commit wins _(i.e. **never fix conflicts**)_